terraform-ibm-modules/terraform-ibm-cluster/examples/configure-classic-worker-pool/README.md

 All optional fields are given value `null` in varaible.tf file.
 User can configure the same by overwriting with appropriate values.

+## Timeout block

+Same set of timeout values (create, update & delete) are applicable to all the resources in a module.
+For example, say a particular module has 2 resources R1 & R2, if we configure create timeout say 90 mins then R1 create timeout will be set to 90 mins and similarly create timeout for R2 also will be set to 90 mins.